-Any time of year this coastal town is on the list of places to visit and have a good time.
-The town is located in the extreme southwest of Puerto Rico, where charms include towering limestone cliffs, stunning beaches, idyllic nature reserves for birdwatchers, and creative restaurants.
+Any time of year, Cabo Rojo is on the list of must-visit places in Puerto Rico.
+This coastal town is located in the extreme southwest of the Island, where its charms include towering limestone cliffs, stunning beaches, idyllic nature reserves for animal lovers, and creative restaurants.

 Los Morrillos Lighthouse

 This historic and picturesque lighthouse helps ships navigate safely through the Mona Passage from the Caribbean Sea to the Atlantic Ocean.
-Completed in 1877, the lighthouse was the second one built under Spanish rule on the Island.
-The structure is part of a maritime lighting system that in 1981 was included in the National Register of Historic Places of the United States Department of the Interior.
+Completed in 1882, the Faro Los Morrillos de Cabo Rojo was the second lighthouse built under Spanish rule on the Island.
+The structure is part of a maritime lighting system that was included in the U.S. National Register of Historic Places in 1981.

-To get to the lighthouse, after driving over unpaved roads, you will have to park and walk up a hill (it’s not very steep).
 Visitors can access the lighthouse’s observation deck to enjoy incredible panoramic views of the surrounding area and the Caribbean Sea.
-El faro (lighthouse) is open to visitors from Wednesday to Sunday and holidays from 9 a.m. to 5:30 p.m.
+El faro (lighthouse) is open to visitors from Wednesday to Sunday.

-When visiting this place, be sure to wear sturdy shoes, comfortable and light clothes, and use sunblock.
-Likewise, carry sufficient water and snacks, as there are no restaurants or kiosks in the area.
+When visiting this place, be sure to wear sturdy shoes, comfortable clothes, and sunscreen.
+Likewise, carry sufficient water and snacks, as there are no restaurants or kiosks nearby.

-As a bonus, one of the hiking trails will take you to Cabo Rojo's famous natural stone bridge, a beautiful rock formation that also makes a great photo.
+As a bonus, one of the hiking trails will take you to Cabo Rojo's famous natural stone bridge, Puente de Piedra — a beautiful rock formation that also makes a great photo.

 La Playuela Beach